Treating You Like Family!

 Chocolate Chip Craisin Cookies

-Preheat oven to 300° F. In medium bowl, combine flour and baking powder.
+Preheat oven to 300º F (150º C).
+In medium bowl, combine flour and baking powder.
 Mix well with wire whisk.
 Set aside.
 Blend sugars in a large bowl using an electric mixer set at medium speed.
 Add butter and mix until grainy, scraping down the sides of the bowl.
 Add eggs and vanilla extract, and mix at medium speed until smooth.
 Add the flour mixture, craisins, and chocolate chips.
 Blend at low speed until just combined.
 Do not overmix.
-Drop by rounded tablespoons onto ungreased cookie sheets, 1 ½ inches apart.
+Drop by rounded tablespoons onto ungreased cookie sheets, 1½ inches (4 cm) apart.
 Bake for 18 to 20 minutes.
 Transfer cookies immediately to a cool, flat surface using a spatula.

 back to top